Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 —                       | —                       | Additional fields may be added by future extensions.

-### Outpoint
+### Output ID

-An *outpoint* uniquely specifies a single transaction output.
+An *output ID* uniquely specifies a single transaction output.
 It is defined as SHA3-256 hash of the following structure:

 Field                   | Type                    | Description
 ------------------------|-------------------------|----------------------------------------------------------
 Transaction ID          | sha3-256                | [Transaction ID](#transaction-id) of the referenced transaction.
-Output Index            | uint64le                | Index (zero-based) of the [output](#transaction-output) within the transaction, serialized as a 64-bit integer using little-endian convention.
+Output Index            | varint31                | Index (zero-based) of the [output](#transaction-output) within the transaction.
 Output Commitment Hash  | sha3-256                | SHA3-256 hash of the [output commitment](#transaction-output-commitment) at the specified output.